AlexiaChen/awesome-stars/README.md

 - [johnlui/PPHC](https://github.com/johnlui/PPHC) – 📙《高并发的哲学原理》开源图书（CC BY-NC-ND）
 - [bluealloy/revm](https://github.com/bluealloy/revm) – Rust Ethereum virtual machine (revm) Is EVM written in rust that is focused on speed and simplicity
 - [primitivefinance/arbiter](https://github.com/primitivefinance/arbiter) – Code that runs code that runs code to study how code runs code.
-- [zama-ai/tfhe-rs](https://github.com/zama-ai/tfhe-rs) – TFHE-rs: Pure Rust implementation of the TFHE scheme for boolean and integers FHE arithmetics.
+- [zama-ai/tfhe-rs](https://github.com/zama-ai/tfhe-rs) – TFHE-rs: A Pure Rust implementation of the TFHE Scheme for Boolean and Integer Arithmetics Over Encrypted Data.
 - [typst/typst](https://github.com/typst/typst) – A new markup-based typesetting system that is powerful and easy to learn.
 - [0x192/universal-android-debloater](https://github.com/0x192/universal-android-debloater) – Cross-platform GUI written in Rust using ADB to debloat non-rooted android devices.
 Improve your privacy, the security and battery life of your device.
 - [lambdaclass/starknet_tendermint_sequencer](https://github.com/lambdaclass/starknet_tendermint_sequencer) – Starknet sequencer built with Tendermint Core